Tammy Abraham: How Nigeria lost Aston Villa striker to England

 Since choosing England, Abraham has earned 11 caps and scored three goals for the Three Lions, as seen on Transfermarkt.

-However, his international career has failed to gain momentum, with his last appearance for England came in June 2022 in a UEFA Nations League match against Italy, and he has not been recalled since.
+However, his international career has failed to gain momentum, and his last appearance for England came in June 2022 in a UEFA Nations League match against Italy.
+He has not been recalled since.

 Ironically, Abraham’s career has enjoyed more success at club level than with the national team.

-Despite his goals across England, Italy and Turkey, Pinnick believes Abraham’s international story might have been different had he chosen Nigeria.
+Despite his goals across England, Italy and Turkey, Pinnick believes Abraham’s international story might have been different if he had chosen Nigeria.

 Now 28, Abraham has returned to the Premier League for the first time since 2021 after completing a transfer to Aston Villa, Sky Sports reports.